Bookmap Knowledge Base

 How many instruments can I consolidate per Multibook chart?

-You can combine from 2 to 5 instruments into a single Multibook chart.
+You can combine anywhere from 2 to 5 instruments into a single Multibook chart.

 What exchanges are supported?